CogComp/cogcomp-nlp/ner/README.md

 ### How to use the new parameter 'useFE'
-useFE is used to decide whether we want to use Frustratingly Easy Domain Adaptation or not.
+If you do not want to train the model, or your training data only has data from one domain, then you don't need useFE.
+Frustratingly Easy Domain Adaptation is a method for domain adaptation, and useFE is used to decide whether we want to use Frustratingly Easy Domain Adaptation or not.
 The default value is false.
-If useFE is true, then the structure of the training data folder must follow the structure like
+If useFE is true, then the structure of the training data folder must follow the structure below.
 trainingData:
     domain1Name:
         data